sumeetjain/your-github-username.github.io/README.md

 ![](http://cl.ly/f5OW/Screen%20Recording%202016-02-08%20at%2002.30%20PM.gif)

-Remember to name them very precisely: `yyyy-mm-dd-title-of-entry.md`.
+Name them very precisely: `yyyy-mm-dd-title-of-entry.md`.
 See the example entry's filename if you're still unsure.

+(Your existing journal entries probably have a name format like `mm-dd-title-of-entry.md`--missing the year, that is.
+Make sure to add the year to filenames for this.
+They're important.)

 Once you've copied over your entries, you'll need to make one small addition to them all: